About Us

 Program Coordinator

-Serena is a 6th grade math and science teacher at Southview Middle School in the Lorain City School District.
-She has taught elementary and middle school math for the last 9 years.
+Serena is an 8th grade science teacher in South Euclid.
+She has taught elementary and middle school math for the last 11 years.
 She has her Master’s Degree in Curriculum and Teaching from Bowling Green State University.
 As The Math Movement’s Program Coordinator, she is excited to meet all of the campers and work alongside the counselors.

 Kennethia Stewart